Skip to Content

 Think of Dynamic Range Priority (D RANGE PRIORITY in the menu) as a “package” setting.
 Its goal is the same as Dynamic Range, but it combines both the Dynamic Range setting and the Highlight/Shadow Tone setting to do it.

 So Dynamic Range is one setting that does one thing.
 Highlight & Shadow Tone is another setting that does another thing.
-Dynamic Range Priority doesn’t do anything new; it just combines the functions of Dynamic Range and Highlight/Shadow Tone to further reduce contrast.
+Dynamic Range Priority doesn’t do anything new; it just combines the functions of Dynamic Range and Highlight/Shadow Tone to further reduce contrast in ways you can’t by individually controlling those settings.

 There’s no indication of the specific curves used in Dynamic Range Priority – it all happens behind the scenes.